Kemisant Stretchable Tactical Belt: Trail Tested Review

 The Kemisant Stretchable Tactical Belt is a no-nonsense hiking belt with minimalist and functional good looks.
 What’s more, it’s not as obviously militaristic in its styling as some other so-called ‘tactical’ belts.
 This belt prioritises comfort with its low-profile buckle and elasticated webbing.

 It’s also available in a wide range of different colours and lengths (with options available suitable for up to 50 inch waists).
-We do have some slight concerns over the long-term durability of the belt given some of the materials used and the relative complexity of the buckle.
+When we first reviewed, we had some slight concerns about the durability it would offer, but it has handled really well over the past two and a half years of use.

 Colour: Comes in black or brown